Parliament of South Africa: Seat of Parliament

+Subsequently, to enable a more permanent venue during the rebuild of the Houses of Parliament, Minister of Public Works and Infrastructure Dean Macpherson oversaw major enhancements of the existing Nieuwmeester Dome, which were installed to suit Parliamentary sittings.
+The dome was built over a parking lot in Roeland Street, close to the Houses of Parliament.
+It served as the site of the 2026 State of the Nation debates.

+In February 2026, Secretary to Parliament Xolile George announced that the Parliamentary rebuild would be completed in December 2026.

 History

 Before 1910

 The predecessor of the Parliament of South Africa, before the 1910 Union of South Africa, was the bicameral Parliament of the Cape of Good Hope.
 This was composed of the House of Assembly (the lower house) and the Legislative Council (the upper house).

 This predecessor dated back to the beginnings of Cape independence in 1853 and was elected according to the multi-racial Cape Qualified Franchise system, whereby suffrage qualifications were applied equally to all males, regardless of race.

 The buildings of the Cape Parliament went on to house the Parliament of South Africa, after union.

 1910–1961

 When the Union of South Africa was established in 1910, the Parliament was bicameral and consisted of the King or the Queen, the Senate, and the House of Assembly (known in Afrikaans as the Volksraad).